Strategic Financial Statement Analysis

 • Compulsory Activity

-Retake: Previously valid compulsory activities (work requirements) is valid also when requirements compulsory activities (work requirements) has been changed.
-Compulsory activities (work requirements) is valid for all variants of BUS424, independent of suffixes (-E, -A, -N, or similar)
+Retake: Previously acquired course approvals are valid.
+Compulsory activities are valid for all variants of BUS424, independent of suffixes (-E, -A, -N, or similar)

 • Assessment